adjust/web_sdk/README.md

 <a id="default-tracker">**defaultTracker**</a> `string`

-Define default tracker to which you want your traffic to be attributed by default
+By default, users who are not attributed to any campaigns will be attributed to the Organic tracker of the app.
+If you want to overwrite this behaviour and attributed this type of traffic under a different tracker, you can use this method to set a different default tracker.

 <a id="custom-url">**customUrl**</a> `string`